geekypedia/Rester/README.md

 + Automatically and dynamically converts MySQL tables to RESTful APIs without writing a single line of code.
 + All relations within tables are maintained in APIs.
++ Strong query engine.
+Query your APIs as you would do in SQL.
 + Changes in the database are immediately reflected in APIs, without having to restart the process.
 + Changes in the APIs are immediately reflected in API documentation without having to regenerate anything.
 + Test your APIs without having to install any plug-ins in your browser.